chomupashchuk/ariston-remotethermo-home-assistant/README.md

 **username** - **mandatory** user name used in https://www.ariston-net.remotethermo.com

-**password** - **mandatory** password used in https://www.ariston-net.remotethermo.com *It is recommended for security purposes to not use your common password just in case.*
+**password** - **mandatory** password used in https://www.ariston-net.remotethermo.com **!
+It is recommended for security purposes to not use your common password, just in case !**

 **name** - friendly name for integration